 - Avoid situations in which your child is having scree-time or using digital media without supervision.

 Above all, the most important and nurturing experiences for your child are those he has in the real world with you.
-Kids learn by observing and doing in a trial-and-error kind of way.
-The things he dynamically experiences with his senses will be the easiest to recall and learn from.
+Kids learn through observation and trial-and-error.
+The things your son dynamically experiences with his senses will be the easiest to recall and learn from.
 When you use digital media alongside your child, try to use it in ways that foster your relationship.